yizhuoliang/cornserve/docs/contributor_guide/index.md

 1. Ensure `bash python/scripts/lint.sh` and `pytest` passes.
 Note that many of our tests require GPU.
 1. Submit a PR to the main repository.
 Please ensure that CI (GitHub Actions) passes.

+## Developing on Kubernetes

+Cornserve runs on top of Kubernetes, which introduces some complexity in development.
+Please refer to the guide on [Local and Distributed Development on Kubernetes](kubernetes.md) for more details.

 ## Documentation

 The documentation is written in Markdown and is located in the `docs` folder.